 Meeting ID: 952 8380 5573

-Monthly Duke SCI RIP seminars will be held on the 4th Monday of the month between 12-1pm, unless otherwise noted.
+Monthly Duke SCI RIP seminars will be held on the 4th Monday of the month from 12-1pm, unless otherwise noted.
 The meetings will be virtual through June 2022, then we will take a hiatus over the summer.
 In September 2022 we will resume and begin meeting in-person in MSRBIII Room 1125.
 Pizza and soda will be served at the in-person meetings.

 |Zhuzhu Zhang, Salk Institute

 |November 22, 2021||JingTian Zhou, Salk Institute|